chef/chef/README.md

 Most of the actual front-facing software in chef is composed of ruby projects. berkshelf, test-kitchen and even chef itself are made of ruby gems.
 Chef uses the typical ruby way of controlling rubygems versions, the `Gemfile`.
 Specifically, the `Gemfile` at the top of chef repository governs the version of every single gem we install into chef package.
 It's a one-stop shop.

-Our rubygems component versions are locked down with `Gemfile.lock` and `Gemfile.windows.lock` (which affects windows), and can be updated with `rake dependencies`.
+Our rubygems component versions are locked down with `Gemfile.lock`, and can be updated with `rake dependencies`.

 There are three gems versioned outside the `Gemfile`: `rubygems`, `bundler` and `chef`. `rubygems` and `bundler` are in the `RUBYGEMS_AT_LATEST_VERSION` constant in [version_policy.rb](version-policy.rb) and locked in [omnibus_overrides](omnibus_overrides.rb).
 They are kept up to date by `rake dependencies`.

-**Windows**: [Gemfile.lock](Gemfile.lock) is generated platform-agnostic.
-In order to keep windows versions in sync, [Gemfile.windows](Gemfile.windows) reads the generic Gemfile.lock and explicitly pins all gems to those versions, allowing bundler to bring in windows-specific versions of the gems and new deps, but requiring that all gems shared between Windows and Unix have the same version.
+**Windows**: [Gemfile.lock](Gemfile.lock) is generated platform-agnostic, and then generated again for Windows.
+The one file has the solution for both Linux and Windows.

 The tool we use to generate Windows-specific lockfiles on non-Windows machines is [tasks/bin/bundle-platform](bundle-platform), which takes the first argument and sets `Gem.platforms`, and then calls `bundle` with the remaining arguments.